virasemi/test_checklists_repo/README.md

           sudo apt update
           sudo apt install -y python3 python3-pip
 ```
-Python3 and Pip3 must be used in subsequent steps.
+Python3 and Pip3 will be used in subsequent steps.

 ### run-tests